luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

    }
 ```

-However, we still need to make sure that any 8-bytes wide values (like `long long`, objects or pointers in general) are still 8-bytes aligned:
+However, we still need to ensure that any 8-bytes wide values (like `long`, objects, or pointers in general) are still 8-bytes aligned.

 ```
 --- a/src/hotspot/cpu/aarch64/interpreterRT_aarch64.cpp